darizotas/ta-windows-wec/README.md

     log_level=NONE
 ```

-The logs are generated to *var/log/splunk/splunk_ta-windows-wec.log* and therefore parsed by Splunk
+The logs are generated to *var/log/splunk/splunk_ta-windows-wec-details.log* and *var/log/splunk/splunk_ta-windows-wec-runtime.log* according to their sourcetype, and therefore parsed by Splunk.

 ```
 index=_internal source=*ta-windows-wec*
 ```
-**Note:** the log is overwritten when it reaches 15MB size
+**Note:** the log files are overwritten when they reach 150MB size.

-Said all that, you should check *splunk_ta-windows-wec.log and splunk-powershell.ps1.log*
+Said all that, you should check *splunk_ta-windows-wec-details.log, splunk_ta-windows-wec-runtime.log and splunk-powershell.ps1.log*.

 #### Event source splitting